 Figure 14.
-Condition of coastal wetland fish communties at sites with bulrush, cattail, water lily, and submerged aquatic vegetation zones.
-Based on data from 2011 through 2017.
+Condition of coastal wetlands based on fish communities at sites with bulrush, cattail, water lily, and submerged aquatic vegetation zones.
+Based on data from 2011 through 2018.

-Fish PIs have been in the process of updating and expanding the fish-based IBIs of Uzarski et al. (2005).
-Fish data collected from 2011-2013 at 254 wetlands were used to develop and test the IBIs.
-Metrics were evaluated against numerous indices of anthropogenic disturbance derived from measurements of water quality and surrounding land cover.
-Disturbance indices included individual land cover and water quality variables, principal components combining land cover and water quality variables, a previously published landscape-based index (SumRel; Danz et al. 2005), and a rank-based index combining land cover and water quality variables (RankSum; Uzarski et al. 2005).
+To develop the new fish IBI, fish community metrics were evaluated against numerous indices of anthropogenic disturbance derived from measurements of water quality and surrounding land cover.
+Disturbance indices included individual land cover and water quality variables, principal components combining land cover and water quality variables, a previously published landscape-based index (SumRel; Danz et al. 2005), and a rank-based index combining land cover and water quality variables (SumRank; Uzarski et al. 2005).
 Multiple disturbance indices were used to ensure that IBI metrics captured various dimensions of human disturbances.

-We divided fish, water quality, and land cover data into separate "development" and "testing" sets for metric identification/calibration and final IBI testing, respectively.
+We divided fish, water quality, and land cover data (2011-2015 data) into separate "development" and "testing" sets for metric identification/calibration and final IBI testing, respectively.
 Metric identification and IBI development generally followed previously established methods (e.g., Karr et al. 1981, USEPA 2002, Lyons 2012) in which 1) a large set of candidate metrics was calculated; 2) metrics were tested for response to anthropogenic disturbance or habitat quality; 3) metrics were screened for responses to anomalous catches of certain taxa, for adequate range of responses, and for highly redundant metrics; 4) scoring schemes were devised for each of the final metrics; 5) the final set of metrics was optimized to improve the fit of the IBI to anthropogenic disturbance gradients; and 6) the final IBI was validated against an independent data set.

-Final IBIs were composed of 10-15 metrics for each of four vegetation types (bulrush [Schoenoplectus spp.], cattail [Typha spp.], water lily [Brassenia, Nuphar, Nymphaea spp.], and submersed aquatic vegetation [SAV, primarily Myriophyllum or Ceratophyllum spp.]).
+Final IBIs were composed of 10-11 fish assemblage metrics for each of four vegetation types (bulrush [Schoenoplectus spp.], cattail [Typha spp.], water lily [Brassenia, Nuphar, Nymphaea spp.], and submersed aquatic vegetation [SAV, primarily Myriophyllum or Ceratophyllum spp.]).
 Scores of all IBIs correlated well with values of anthropogenic disturbance indices using the development and testing data sets.
-Correlations of IBIs to disturbance scores were also consistent among each of the three years.
+Correlations of IBIs to disturbance scores were also consistent among each of the five years.
+A manuscript describing development and testing of this IBI has been published (Cooper et al. 2018).